Islamic State attacks Kabul gathering, killing at least 32

 The attack was one of the largest on civilians in Afghanistan in a year.

-“Horrific attack in Kabul today...heartbreaking and unacceptable.
+“Horrific attack in Kabul today ... heartbreaking and unacceptable.
 We are tired of war and violence,” said Shahrzad Akbar, head of the Afghanistan Independent Human Rights Commission.

 Hazaras are mostly Shi’ite Muslims.
 Minority Shi’ites have been repeatedly attacked by Sunni militants in Afghanistan.